kencharles/eventx-ts/README.md

-# WaikeiChan's Interview project

-This is WaikeiChan's interview website.
+# This is WaikeiChan's interview website.

+# You can start this project by : yarn start

 Online site: https://kencharles.github.io/eventx-ts/

-You can start this project by : yarn start

-Or you can start it by Clicking the url above.
+you can start it by Clicking the url above or choose to clone this project on your client side.

 # eventx-ts